mosahle7/Obsidian-Notes/RAG/Week-4.md

 **Ragas** Metrics:

-**Response Relevancy:**
+1. **Response Relevancy:**

-Measures response is relevant to user prompt, regardless of accuracy.
+- Measures response is relevant to user prompt, regardless of accuracy.

-Response sent to Evaluator LLM and it generates new sample prompts that could have led to response.
+- Response sent to Evaluator LLM and it generates new sample prompts that could have led to response.

-Embed og and sample prompts to vectors and calc cosine similarity.
+- Embed og and sample prompts to vectors and calc cosine similarity.
 Avg. similarity scores --> final relevancy measure.

-**Faithfulness:**
+2. **Faithfulness:**

-Measures whether response in consistent with retrieved information.
+- Measures whether response is consistent with retrieved information.

-LLM identifies all factual claims in response, more LLM calls to det if claims are factually supported by retrieved info.
+- LLM identifies all factual claims in response, more LLM calls to det if claims are factually supported by retrieved info.

-% of supported claims --> faithfulness.
+- % of supported claims --> faithfulness.

 **Agentic RAG:**

 **Workflows:**
-**Sequential**
+- **Sequential**
-**Conditional**
+- **Conditional**
-**Iterative**
+- **Iterative**
-**Parallel**
+- **Parallel**